Kong/docs.konghq.com/app/plugins/serverless-functions.md

     ```

 This is just a small demonstration of the power these plugins grant.
 We were
-able to dynamically inject lua code into the plugin access phase to dynamically
+able to dynamically inject Lua code into the plugin access phase to dynamically
 terminate, or transform the request without creating a custom plugin or
 reloading / redeploying Kong.